awwright/rdfa-template/README.md

 Fill variables on an RDFa page with data from an RDF graph.

-Guarentees that the generated RDFa document will contain triples also present in the source graph.
+Guarentees that the generated RDFa document will contain data also present in the source graph.

+An RDFa template document is first compiled into one or more queries: one top query, and any additional subqueries nested within other queries.
+The top-level query is filled out into any number of documents; if the top-level query has zero variables to expand, it's filled out into exactly one document (because the multiplicative identity is one).
+In each of these documents, subqueries may be attached to elements, which are cloned for every subquery result.
+Subqueries may refer to variables from higher-level queries.

 ## Features

-Note: API is subject to change

 ### Generate a graph query from placeholders in an RDFa document